AlexLandau/gdl-perf/README.md

+This isn't ready for primetime yet!
+Check back later.

 TODO: Fix dependency to be on GGP-Base rather than Alloy

 Performance tests are run in their own process, one per game.
 Interactions with the framework use the command line and files written in a standard format.
 This has two advantages: